Re-Enlistment and Rejoining the MilitaryUpdated: November 9, 2022

 - Height issues (being too short or too tall)

-- Weight and body-build issues (body mass can be a problem, especially body-fat percentage)
+- Weight and body-build issues (body mass and body fat percentage can be a problem with current service height and weight standards)

 - Severe allergies

 This is not an exhaustive list.
 When in doubt, talk over any medical conditions or issues with your recruiter.

 Justin Williams is a certified Microsoft specialist and U.S. Army veteran.
 Serving in 2008, he was a multichannel transmission systems operator with the 15th Signal Brigade.
 After an honorable discharge, he struggled to access to military benefits for service-related injuries, which led him to write articles to help other veterans navigate military benefits systems.